 Once again this year, Devenir Entrepreneur suggests a few books on entrepreneurship and leadership to fuel your thinking.
-Here are five recent Quebec publications (note that most books are available in French only):
+Here are four recent Quebec publications (note that most books are available in French only):

 Journalist Gérald Fillion provides his thoughts on leadership based on the many interviews he’s conducted for Ici RDI’s program Vocation: leader.
 The book unites the richest parts of the discussions he’s undertaken with various Quebec leaders, out of which arise some common characteristics and certain characteristic attitudes.